dmarsal90/dmarsal90/README.md

   <div class="pull-left">

- :slightly_smiling_face: About me
+ :slightly_smiling_face: About me.

-- 🔭 I’m currently working on backend projects.
+- 🔭 I’m currently working on backend projects

 - 🌱 I’m currently learning **ReactJS** and **Astro**

 - 👯 I’m looking to collaborate on **back-end or full stack web apps**

-- 💬 Ask me about anything, I am happy to help.
+- 💬 Ask me about anything, I am happy to help

 - 📫 How to reach me: